 The Global Gantt chart provides a high-level overview of active projects, allowing you to visually compare scheduled dates with actual dates.
 You can access it by opening Projects from the left-hand nav bar and clicking the Gantt view icon (“ ”).

 The Projects list contains your active projects.
-When this section is expanded, the columns provide relevant information, such as Earliest Task Start Date, Last Task Due Date, Project Start, Project Due, Duration, Burn Rate, Paid, % Done, Budget, Groups, and Team Lead.
+When this section is expanded, the columns provide relevant information, such as Earliest Task Start date, Last Task Due date, Project Start, Project Due, Duration, Burn Rate, Paid, % Done, Budget, Groups, and Project Leads.

 The information in each column is pulled directly from the project and updated each time you make a change in the Task Tracker or the Local Gantt chart.

-Use the Search field at the top-left (just above the list), to quickly find what you’re looking for without scrolling through a long list.
-Just start typing the first few letters of the Project Name, Group, or Project Lead; all results matching your query will populate the list below.
+Use the Search field at the top-left corner of the screen to quickly find what you’re looking for without scrolling through a long list.
+Just start typing the first few letters of the Project Name, Group, or Project Lead, and all results matching your query will populate the list below.